-The Error Detector executes a never-ending loop in which it fetches entries from the Work Queue, finds the correlations in which the corresponding bindings are involved, and then verifies them to find possible errors.
-Recall that each binding in the Work Queue is scheduled to be processed not before a given time; this implies that this algorithm may need to block for some time when the earliest binding is scheduled to be analysed after the current moment.
-After a correlation is verified, its bindings are removed from the Work Queue, since analysing them again would not result in new correlations.
+ings are involved, and then verifies them.
+Recall that each binding in the Work Queue is scheduled to be processed not before a given time; this implies that this algorithm may need to block for some time in cases in which the earliest binding is scheduled to be analysed after the current moment.
+After a correlation is verified, its bindings are removed from the Work Queue, since analysing them would not result in new correlations.